sigridmellemseter/lonewolf/.devcontainer/README.md

 ## Docker container FAQ
 - **Q:** What does it mean to be *inside* the docker container? **A:** When you open the terminal, you will see a signature next to your cursor: `<your_username>@<your_computer_name>:~$`.ou are in the command line locally on your computer when this username is the one you set and the computer name is also the one you set.
-You are inside the container if the user name is `tbd`, and the computer name is a bunch of letters and numbers.

 - **Q:** How to enter the Docker container? **A:** You can enter the Docker container by using the command `code lonewolf`.
 When you are in VSCode, you have to open the container by doing `CTRL+SHIFT+P` and search for `Remote-Containers: Reopen in Container`.
 The image should now start building.
 After the first time you have done this, you should get a notification in the bottom right corner of VSCode that asks you if you want to open the workspace in a Remote Container.
 After the image is built, open a terminal in VSCode and you are inside the container.
 - **Q:** What is the DockerFile based on? **A:** The DockerFile is based on the `althack/ros2:foxy-gazebo-nvidia` Docker image, but has added dependencies necessary for running SLAM.